maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 It can also do it nonvoluntarily waiting for [semaphores](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/semaphore.h#L15).

+> As a detail, wait queues have two implementations, the one we mentioned above and the original one (Linux 2.0) which has been kept for simple use cases, and is called now [simple wait queues](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/swait.h#L48) (more on the history [here](https://lwn.net/Articles/577370/)).

 ### Wake up

-Instead, to wake those tasks that are sleeping waiting for an event here is the flow.

-> As a detail, wait queues have two implementations, the one we mentioned above and the original one (Linux 2.0) which has been kept for simple use cases, and is called now [simple wait queues](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/swait.h#L48) (more on the history [here](https://lwn.net/Articles/577370/)).

 For the sake of simplicity on the path to waking up let’s take the example of the simple wait queue, as the standard wait queue here is more complex than it is in the preparation to wait, and we don't need to understand it now.

+To wake those tasks that are sleeping waiting for an event here is the flow:

 [`swake_up_all()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/swait.c#L62) (which is pretty analogous to the sibling implementation's [` wake_up_all()`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/wait.h#L224)) calls [`try_to_wake_up()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L3985) and is there to wake all processes in a wait queue when the associated event occurs.

 [`try_to_wake_up()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L3985) does the work that consists of:
 - [set task state](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L4083) to [running](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L83) - and through [`ttwu_queue`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L3801):
 - [calls](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L3615) the [`activate_task()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L2034) function which adds the task to the runqueue via [`enqueue_task()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L2000)
-- [sets `need_resched`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L2125) flag on current task if the awakened task has higher priority than the current one (we’ll talk about this flag later) which provokes a [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L996) (and consequent context switch)
+- [sets `need_resched`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L2125) flag on current task if the awakened task has higher priority than the current one (we’ll talk about this flag later) which provokes then a [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L996) (and consequent context switch)

 [`swake_up_all()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/swait.c#L62) then [removes](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/swait.c#L73) the task from the wait queue.